GuipengXu/MA-MRS/README.md

-2. Step 2: Specify configurations
+3. Step 3: Specify configurations

-   1. Go to the src_tiktok folder
+   1. Enter to the './src_tiktok' folder

       ```bash
-      # go to the src_tiktok folder
+      # enter to the src_tiktok folder
       cd src_tiktok
       ```